lauragift21/giftegwuenu.dev/content/posts/deployment-with-cloudflare-pages.md

 yarn create nuxt-app cloudflare-demo
 ```

-You'll get prompted to answer some questions like what UI framework, Linter, Testing Framework you want to use. we'll skip all that but pick [Tailwind CSS](https://tailwindcss.com/) as the UI library of choice for the purpose of not writing our own CSS from scratch.
+You'll get prompted to answer some questions like what UI framework, Linter, Testing Framework you want to use. we'll skip all that but pick [Tailwind CSS](https://tailwindcss.com/) as the UI library of choice instead of writing our CSS from scratch.

 After following this, all the dependencies will be installed and our project is now ready to work with.
 To start your local environment and get into coding, run the following: